 Taking 6 months or 1 year off from work won’t derail your career path.
 In fact, the time away from work allows you to mentally reset and reevaluate how you want your career to unfold.
 This may save you from spending the next 20 years going down a career path you never truly loved.

-Scale back work when your kids are toddlers
+Prioritize work-life balance when your kids are toddlers

 The most consistent value that I have heard from parents is the ability to be present and involved with their children’s lives.
 Life is crazy when you first have kids – your previously simple life all of a sudden became hectic, sleep-deprived, but wonderfully exciting.